nreco/logging/README.md

 Note that this handler is called on _every_ log message 'write'; you may cache the log file name calculation in your handler to avoid any potential overhead in case of high-load logger usage.

 ## Custom log entry formatting
-You can specify `FileLoggerProvider.FormatLogEntry` handler to customize log entry content.
+You can specify `FileLoggerOptions.FormatLogEntry` handler to customize log entry content.
 For example, it is possible to write log entry as JSON array:
 ```
-loggerFactory.AddProvider(new NReco.Logging.File.FileLoggerProvider("logs/app.js", true) {
+loggingBuilder.AddFile("logs/app.js", fileLoggerOpts => {
-	FormatLogEntry = (msg) => {
+	fileLoggerOpts.FormatLogEntry = (msg) => {
 		var sb = new System.Text.StringBuilder();
 		StringWriter sw = new StringWriter(sb);
 		var jsonWriter = new Newtonsoft.Json.JsonTextWriter(sw);